 Other depository institutions do operate in Vermont, however they are not directly regulated by the Vemront Department of Financial Regulation.

-Federal Savings and Loans or Federal Savings Banks
+National or Federal Banks

 Federal Credit Unions